JohnnyParra/Blog-Website-Client/README.md

 # Blog Application (Client / Front-end)

+Website using Netlify for the front-end, Vercel for the backend, and Azure MySQL database: [Blog Website](https://johnnymparra-blog.netlify.app/)

 The backend of this application can be found here: [Server Repo](https://github.com/JohnnyParra/BVTCA-Final-Project-Server)

-## Getting Started
+## Getting Started (Locally)
-1. Clone both the Client and Server repositories into a single folder
+1. Clone both the Client and Server repositories into a single folder. (git checkout to the "Original" branch that is the project before adding config for vercel)

 2. Install all the dependecies for both repos with the following commmand: <br>
      -This step will need to be completed twice, once while in the Client directory and another in the Server directory